|Stata/MP is the fastest and largest edition of Stata |

 Because speed is very important when your problems are big, Stata/MP supports even larger datasets than Stata/SE.

 Stata/SE can analyze up to 2 billion observations.
 Stata/MP can analyze 10 to 20 billion observations on the largest computers currently available and is ready to analyze up to 1 trillion observations once computer hardware catches up.
-Stata/MP also allows 120,000 variables compared to 32,767 variables allowed by Stata/SE.
+Stata/MP also allows 120,000 variables.